 Massillon Road Industrial Park.
 This 98-acre, City-owned industrial park is located in the Springfield-Akron Joint Economic Development District and is being redeveloped for industrial and commercial use.
 In 2000, the City was awarded a \$1.27 million grant from the U.S. Economic Development Administration to fund utility and roadway construction for public improvements to this industrial park.
 Quality Mold, Inc., the world's largest, independent, tire-mold manufacturer, constructed an 84,000 square-foot industrial facility at a cost of \$4 million.
-Quality Mold has consolidated several facilities in the area and employs approximately 151 people at the site.
+Quality Mold has consolidated several facilities in the area and employs approximately 160 people at the site.
 Airborne Electronics, Inc., formerly AESCO Electronics, Inc., a manufacturer of computer wiring and cabling systems, has completed a 50,000 square-foot facility, investing approximately \$3.4 million.
-The company employs 122 people at its facility.
+The company employs 110 people at its facility.
 Universal Tire Mold bought nine acres in 2007 to construct a 40,000 square-foot facility and invested \$1 million in new equipment.
 The company expects an additional 60,000 square feet to be added within five years.
 It hopes to grow its workforce from 30 to 100 during this time.
-Currently, Universal Tire Mold has 31 employees.
+Currently, Universal Tire Mold has 32 employees.

 In 2011, Röchling Automotive USA selected Akron as their newest North American manufacturing facility, which brought 120 new jobs to the city.
 The company spent nearly \$20 million, completing a 75,000 square-foot manufacturing facility in the Massillon Road Industrial park.
-In 2012, the company doubled the original capacity to 150,000 square feet, which will eventually add 60 new jobs to the original goal of 120 jobs.
+In 2012, the company doubled the original capacity to 150,000 square feet.
 Röchling does injection molding of automotive parts.
-Phase III of the project is planned to commence in 2013, and is estimated to create 60 additional jobs.
-Akron and regional partners worked closely together as a team to attract Röchling: Akron, Summit county, the State of Ohio, Springfield Township, FirstEnergy Corp., the Greater Akron Chamber, NEOTEC, and Team NEO worked with the Binswanger Company - Röchling's site location consultant-on behalf of the three Northeast Ohio communities of Akron, Hudson, and Stow.
+Akron and regional partners worked closely together as a team to attract Röchling: Akron, Summit county, the State of Ohio, Springfield Township, FirstEnergy Corp., the Greater Akron Chamber, NEOTEC, and Team NEO worked with the Binswanger Company - Röchling's site location consultant- on behalf of the three Northeast Ohio communities of Akron, Hudson, and Stow.